metio/terraform-provider-k8s/docs/data-sources/nfd_kubernetes_io_node_feature_discovery_v1_manifest.md

 Optional:

+- `enable_taints` (Boolean) EnableTaints enables the enable the experimental tainting feature This allows keeping nodes with specialized hardware away from running general workload i and instead leave them for workloads that need the specialized hardware.
 - `extra_label_ns` (List of String) ExtraLabelNs defines the list of of allowed extra label namespaces By default, only allow labels in the default 'feature.node.kubernetes.io' label namespace
 - `instance` (String) Instance name.
 Used to separate annotation namespaces for multiple parallel deployments.
 - `label_white_list` (String) LabelWhiteList defines a regular expression for filtering feature labels based on their name.
 Each label must match against the given reqular expression in order to be published.